Heavy Vehicle Driver's Licence (Class 1)

 Please note that when you go to one of our service centres to take the knowledge test, you will be required to undergo a vision test.

-To obtain a Class 1 heavy vehicle driver’s licence, you must successfully complete one of the following training programs:
+To obtain a Class 1 heavy vehicle driver’s licence, you must complete one of the following training programs:

 - the Class 1 Road Safety Education Program given by service providers recognized by the SAAQ